ramospedro/foxjson/readme.md

     loCatJson = FoxJson()

-Use the class method `addProp(propName, value)` to add the desired properties.
+Use the method `addProp(propName, value)` to add the desired properties.

     loCatJson.addProp('name', 'Fred')
     loCatJson.addProp('age', 2)